-your virtual assistant truly understanding your feelings.
-Welcome to the emerging reality of emotional artificial intelligence (AI)!
+📱 Imagine your smartphone sensing your mood, 🚗 your car detecting stress, and 🗣️ your virtual assistant truly understanding your feelings.
+Welcome to the emerging reality of emotional artificial intelligence (AI)! 🤖✨

-In this post, we’ll explore emotional AI’s workings,
+👉 In this post, we’ll explore emotional AI’s workings, 🌐 real-world applications, and the ethical considerations involved. 🧠

 How Emotional AI Works